Best Care Homes For Learning Disabilities In the UK

 How Are Residents With Learning Disabilities Supported in a Care Home?

 Just like in other care homes, residents with learning disabilities receive help and support with day-to-day tasks and personal care.
 A learning disability care home provides a safe space for your loved ones to live.
-Care services are tailored to residents’ needs, preferences and goals, while encouraging as much independence as possible to be maintained.
+Care services are tailored to their care needs, personal preferences, and goals, while also encouraging them to remain independent where possible.

 Daily tasks include things that make your loved one’s life easier on a day-to-day basis, while personal care involves providing support with everyday tasks, such as: